Girma: Long-term Food Security, Improved Nutrition & Resilience in Niger

 Partners: Government of Niger; ICRISAT (non-profit organization founded in 1972 that conducts agricultural research for development in Asia and sub-Saharan Africa); DEMI-E (NGO founded in 1998 and headquartered in Zinder); Education Development Center (EDC) (US-based, nonprofit organization); Community Development Assistance (ADC) (non-governmental organization founded in 2011 in Niger); Institute for Reproductive Health (IRH) at Georgetown University; Tufts University; and Viamo.

-With support from USAID’s Office of Food for Peace, CRS is implementing the Girma project, designed to improve and sustain food and nutrition security and resilience among extremely vulnerable and very vulnerable households and communities in Niger.
+With support from the USAID’s Bureau for Humanitarian Assistance (BHA), CRS is implementing the Girma project, designed to improve and sustain food and nutrition security and resilience among extremely vulnerable and very vulnerable households and communities in Niger.

 Girma means dignity, prestige, and growth in Hausa, and represents our vision of meeting individuals, households, communities, and government as equal partners in generating growth.
 Girma is helping communities grow with dignity and pride in what they accomplish together across sectors and activities—in livelihoods, resilience, food and nutrition security, health, inclusivity and equality, resource and conflict management, and service delivery—and across aims—building capacity, knowledge, skills, motivation, linkages, and accountability.